• Skip to primary navigation

 Tomato Curry Coconut Sauce

-• 1 Onion, chopped finely
+• 1 Onion, ( chopped finely)

-• 1 thumb-size piece ginger, grated
+• 1 tablespoon ginger, grated (a thumb size piece)

 • 4 cloves garlic